-The Accounting Group has established a strong international reputation for its research in regards to the public sector and critical accounting.
-They have published many scholarly papers in highly ranked journals and a number of influential books related to the reform of the public sector and accounting history.
+The Kent Business School Accounting Group has a strong international reputation for its research on public sector or critical accounting and accounting history.
+Group members have published many scholarly papers in highly esteemed journals and a number of influential books.

 The group’s research interests include:

 - problems with privatisation

 - New Public Management (NPM)

 - the social and political importance of accounting

 Kent Business School (KBS) has excellent links with business schools globally, including in China, USA, Hong Kong, France, Germany, Spain, Sweden and Italy.
 Our wide array of exchange partners gives you the opportunity to gain international experience.
 Our partners are committed to enhancing their international outlook while providing excellent teaching.
 You will gain invaluable work experience, develop your understanding of a new culture and improve your language skills.

 Our exchange partners include these top-ranked institutions among others: